-The Hawkesbury-Nepean Valley floodplain covers an area The valley has been described as a 'bathtub', with five main taps (being the main tributaries) but only one plug hole, the Sackville Gorge.
+The valley has been described as a 'bathtub', with five main taps (being the main tributaries) but only one plug hole, the Sackville Gorge.
 By 2041, impacts of an 1867 like flood are estimated to increase dramatically, even under conservative assumptions.

-has a unique flood characteristic with larger depths of floodwaters of 17 metres at the 1:100 food level and upto 26 metres in the Probable Maximum Flood which represents significantly increased risks compared to other floodplains.
+Compared to other Metropolitan LGA's, Hawkesbury has a unique flood characteristic with larger depths of floodwaters of 17 metres at the 1:100 food level and upto 26 metres in the Probable Maximum Flood which represents significantly increased risks compared to other floodplains.